Sanyam-G/SPlanner/README.md

 Your contributions to enhance and improve SPlanner are always welcome.
 If you have suggestions or improvements, please feel free to reach out or submit a pull request.

-## License

-SPlanner is released under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

 Have questions or want to get in touch?
 Email me at [sanyamg@icloud.com](mailto:sanyamg@icloud.com).